therealnicoroshi/modlist/README.md

      ### This is software I chose to purchase from Steam for my own game.
 Decide for yourself what is right for you.

    [Lossless Scaling Frame Generator](https://store.steampowered.com/app/993090/Lossless_Scaling/)

+   ## *Some Users have reported being able to run this list on hardware BELOW the minimum I feel it needs*

+   In addition to the tweaks recommended above people have removed the ENB and reshade from the list to trade graphical fidelity for frame rate.

+   I have seen this list play on a 1080ti trading ENB and reshade for Community Shaders.

+   We do have a topic in the Discord for people to discuss what they have done to get it to run.

  # The MCM Menu: